AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/01_frame/1_frame.md

 ## Steps

 {: .note}
-There are two versions of the printed part "Frame Post Connector": one for LDO extrusions and one for Misumi
+There are two versions of the printed part "Frame Post Connector": one for LDO extrusions and one for Misumi.

 {: .note}
-This works best on a granite surface or the flattest surface you'veH got.
-The use of a machinist's square or dial guage is highly recommended to ensure squareness
+This works best on a granite surface or the flattest surface you've got.
+The use of a machinist's square or dial guage is highly recommended to ensure squareness.

 ### 1. Assemble the right and left sides of the frame first
  - Screw the **M5x16 button heads** into the tapped holes on the ends of the extrusions (that have them) leaving a 2.5mm gap